sampsyo/cs6120/content/blog/2019-11-07-immix/index.md

 (2) during reclamation,
-immix also identifies free lines in partially free blocks (formerly unavailable blocks); (3) during allocation, immix first tries to find contiguous free lines that are large enough for the allocates.
+immix also identifies free lines in partially free blocks (formerly unavailable blocks); (3) during allocation, immix first tries to find contiguous free lines that are large enough for the allocations.
 If it cannot find suitable lines, then it allocates into free blocks.